pierrickrouxel/activerecord-jdbcas400-adapter/README.md

 ## Dependency

 You can embed the JTOpen driver in your application.
 It is distributed in a separate gem : 'as400-jdbc'

+## Licence

+This software is under GPL-3.0 licence.